TechPaula/PC6502/README.md

 2025-11-17 - EhBASIC and WozMon enhanced are now up and running on the PC6502 thanks to Shonky.
 EhBASIC is a little faster, but for me this brings a much needed ability to work with values in hex ($) or binary (%) which makes life a lot easier when trying to drive peripherals and IO.

+2025-12-6 - I managed to get text and graphics on the display (image below), I still can't get a single pixel to work, so I'm currently using really short lines. next up will be the keyboard serial interface.

 ## CPU Board
 Actual PCB: